ZachHeick/Project_McNulty/README.md

 ### Project Objective

-For this project, I was curious to see if I could predict the winner of a match based on what champions each team picked and banned, as well as what objectives in the game were taken first.
+I was curious to see if I could predict the winner of a match based on what champions each team picked and banned, as well as what objectives in the game were taken first.
 The metric I wanted to maximize was accuracy.

 ### Terminology
 Definitions for terminology I use throughout the notebooks.